 I love traveling, but sometimes layovers can really get you down.
 If you have to spend seven hours in an airport like Riyadh that only has like two cafes and one shop, it can be draining.
 A layover in Singapore is the complete opposite of all of that.
+What things can you do during a layover in Singapore?
 The better question is what CAN’T you do during a layover in Singapore?

 Plus there’s a “sin tax” on booze and anything fun so you’ll end up paying nearly DOUBLE for booze due to the tax plus any markup made by the store/bar.
 Welcome to hell ladies.
 Budget accordingly, or save your boozing for when it’s complimentary on your next long-haul flight.